 Paul Sutherland Directs Unique Promo for Livonia Public Library

-Paul Sutherland ('08) recently directed a promotional video for the Livonia Public Library, promoting their summer reading program in an unconventionallly engaging way.
+Paul Sutherland ('08) directed a promotional video for the Livonia Public Library, promoting their summer reading program in an unconventionallly engaging way.
 The video features Phoenix Freerunning Academy ... and some very limber librarians.

 The video was recently featured on the Late Late Show with James Corden on May 25th, 2016.